 What Is the Legal BAC Limit in North Carolina and South Carolina?

 Most people realize that driving with a blood alcohol concentration level of 0.08 percent or higher can mean that they can be charged with drunk driving.
 However, both North Carolina and South Carolina recognize that impairment can happen at lower levels.

-In North Carolina, it is “illegal to drive a vehicle while noticeably impaired,” according to the North Carlina Department of Public Safety.
+In North Carolina, it is “illegal to drive a vehicle while noticeably impaired,” according to the North Carolina Department of Public Safety.

 In South Carolina, it’s illegal to operate a motor vehicle while under the influence of alcohol to the extent your faculties to drive are “materially and appreciably impaired,” according to the South Carolina Department of Public Safety.

-Therefore, the “legal” alcohol limit may be less than 0.08 percent if alcohol is affecting your ability to safely drive.
+Therefore, the “legal” alcohol limit may be less than 0.08 percent if alcohol is affecting your ability to drive safely.